 BoF: How will we see Swarovski crystal come to life in that film?

-NS: You’ll see it in the costume and the jewelry, but I felt very strongly about leaving it entirely up to the costume designer.
+NS: You’ll see it in the costume and the jewellery, but I felt very strongly about leaving it entirely up to the costume designer.
 I wanted it to be an authentic use of crystal, not an overuse.
 There’s an amazing ball scene where Romeo & Juliet meet for the first time and Juliet wears this amazing mask and the tips of the mask are covered in individual crystals.
 They have such an impact on camera.

-We are also creating a jewelry line based on the film which we will be selling in our Swarovski stores, and hopefully we will be able to entice all of our customers to see the movie.
+We are also creating a jewellery line based on the film which we will be selling in our Swarovski stores, and hopefully we will be able to entice all of our customers to see the movie.
 We feel it’s an incredibly educational movie, fantastic for the young generation.

 It fits into my great-great-grandfather’s motto.
 He thought that diamonds were for royalty, and he wanted to create a product that felt like a diamond, but that anyone could afford.
 From the beginning we have been about the democratisation of luxury as well.